Hidden Canyon Overlook

 Hidden Canyon Overlook is situated northwest of Moab, Utah.
 This off-road trail is part of the '3D Safari Route', and gives an impression of being deep in the outback.
-It traverses dirt and sand, and then broad expanses of exposed bedrock or 'slickrock'.
+It traverses dirt and sand, and broad expanses of exposed bedrock or 'slickrock'.
 Hidden Canyon Overlook culminates approximately 500 feet above a slot canyon known as 'Hidden Canyon' which features red and white sandstone contrasted to blue sky and green vegetation.
-With the snow-capped La Sal Mountains in the distant east, this place is a visual spectacle to cherish.
+With the snow-capped La Sal Mountains in the distant East, this place is a visual spectacle to cherish.

 Technical rating: (3-4) Easy